phetsims/geometric-optics/doc/model.md

 ### Rays

 Rays propagate from a point on the object, towards the optic.
-The simulation provides three representation for rays.
+The simulation's ray tracer provides three representation for rays.

 "Marginal" rays, also called rim rays, are the rays that start at the object and touch the edges of the lens.
 The marginal rays emphasize the limiting aperture associated with an optical element.